-Next we show that a running thread th' must either wait for or hold a resource in state s.
+The next lemma is part of the proof for Theorem 1: Given our assumptions (on th), the first property we show that a running thread th' must either wait for or hold a resource in state s.

-Lemma 2.
-If $th' \in running (s' @ s)$ and $th \neq th'$ then \neg detached s th'.
+Lemma 1.
+If $th' \in running (s' @ s)$ and $th \neq th'$ then $\neg$ detached s th'.

 Proof.
-Let us assume th' is detached in state s, then, according to the definition of detached, th does not hold or wait for any resource.
-Hence the cp-value of th' in s is not boosted, that is cp s th' = prec th s, and is therefore lower than the precedence (as well as the cp-value) of th.
+Let us assume otherwise, that is th' is detached in state s, then, according to the definition of detached, th' does not hold or wait for any resource.
+Hence the cprec-value of th' in s is not boosted, that is cprec s th' = prec th' s, and is therefore lower than the precedence (as well as the cprec-value) of th.
 This means th' will not run as long as th is a live thread.
-In turn this means th' cannot acquire a reseource and is still detached in state s' @ s.
+In turn this means th' cannot take any action in state s' @ s to change its current status; therefore th' is still detached in state s' @ s.
 Consequently th' is also not boosted in state s' @ s and would not run.
 This contradicts our assumption.

 Proof (of Theorem 1).
 If $th \in running$ (s' @ s), then there is nothing to show.
 So let us assume otherwise.
-Since the RAG is well-founded, we know there exists an ancestor of th that is the root of the corresponding subtree and therefore is ready.
+Since the RAG is well-founded, we know there exists an ancestor of th that is the root of the corresponding subtree and therefore is ready (it does not request any resources).
 Let us call this thread th'.
-We know that th' has the highest precedence of all ready threads.
-Therefore it is running.
-We have that $th \neq th'$ since we assumed th is not running.
+Since in PIP the cprec-value of any thread equals the maximum precedence of all threads in its RAG-subtree, and th is in the subtree of th', the cprec-value of th' cannot be lower than the precedence of th.
+But, it can also not be higher, because the precedence of th is the maximum among all threads.
+Therefore we know that the cprec-value of th' is the same as the precedence of th.
+The result is that th' must be running.
+This is because cprec-value of th' is the highest of all ready threads.
+This follows from the fact that the cprec-value of any ready thread is the maximum of the precedences of all threads in its subtrees (with th having the highest of all threads and being in the subtree of th').
+We also have that $th \neq th'$ since we assumed th is not running.
 By Lem.
-2 we have that th' = th' is not detached in ts, that is either holding or waiting for a resource, it must be that $th' \in threads s$.
-By Lem.
-1 we have
+1 we have that $\neg$ detached s th'.
+If th' is not detached in s, that is either holding or waiting for a resource, it must be that $th' \in threads$ s.